urbit/docs/tutorials/arvo/move-trace.md

       [p.q.r.gum ~ [[p.gum p.r.gum] q.gum] q.q.r.gum]
 ```

-Code for writing stack traces can be a bit tricky, but let's try not to get too
+Code for writing traces can be a bit tricky, but let's try not to get too
 distracted by the lark expressions and such.
 By paying attention to the lines
 concerning the laconic bit (following `!lac`) we can mostly determine what is being told to us.